COMOKIT/COMOKIT-Website/docs/docs/ODD.md

 ## Submodels

+### Epidemiological submodel

+The epidemiological model is based on the SEIR model with an infectious state that can be presymptomatic, symptomatic or asymptomatic.
+Once the infectious period is over, `Individual` agents reach the Removed (R) state, representing the fact that the `Individual` has been infected, but is not infectious anymore.
+To represent deaths and recoveries, we decided to consider  the current clinical status of the Individual agent: when it becomes symptomatic, an `Individual` will first need hospitalisation, and then (with a given probability) ICU.
+If the Individual agent is not being taken to a hospital before the end of its expected period needing ICU, it will be considered as dead due to lack of treatment.
+In the case, it went to ICU when needed, it has a probability to recover.

+The various (incubation...) periods and probabilities are `Individual`dependent and are randomly picked following various distributions.

 ### Daily Activities

 Once weekly and daily agendas have been created at initialization, `Individual` agents have only to get, at each simulation step, the `Activity` corresponding to the current day and current hour, asks the `Authority` agent’s authorization to perform it, finds a `building` associated with the `Activity`, and moves in it.
 In addition, the agent will ask the `Authority` for the number of individuals it can perform the `Activity` with.